Country

 Besides its multiple names, the mountain has also had a bit of controversy regarding its continent designation, but that is primarily a political rather than geographical dispute.
 The Dutch ceded control of the area in 1962 to Indonesia, and the area remains politically unstable.
 Carstensz Pyramid is within the borders of Indonesia, which is on the Asian continent.
 The mountain is located in the western half of the island of New Guinea, in the Indonesian province of Papua.
 Most experts consider the island to be part of the Oceania continent, which also includes Polynesia, Melanesia, Micronesia, New Zealand and Australia.

-During this 20 days/19 nights group expedition from/to Jakarta you will climb the Carstensz Pyramid, also known as Puncak Jaya.
+During this 10 days group expedition from/to Jakarta you will climb the Carstensz Pyramid, also known as Puncak Jaya.
 At 4,884 meters, the Carstensz Pyramid is the highest peak in Oceania, making it one of the famous 7-Summits, the highest peaks of the seven continents.
 The Carstensz was first climbed in 1962 by the Austrian Heinrich Harrer.
 And even today, expeditions to this mountainous region of New Guinea require complex approval procedures.
 Due to his experience and network, Dr. Weiglein is one of the few experts for Papua who can successfully guide and organize expeditions to the Carstensz region.
 From the wet and muddy jungle to the glaciers of Carstensz mountain, this trekking expedition in Papua is a real challenge for the truly adventurous.

 Carstensz Pyramid (Puncak Jaya), highest peak in Oceania